-The Utría National Natural Park contains diverse flora and fauna in a lush, mountainous rain forest environment with some of the highest rainfall in the world.
+Utría National Natural Park contains diverse flora and fauna in a lush, mountainous rainforest environment with some of the highest rainfall in the world.
 Located on the Pacific coast of Colombia, the park overlaps indigenous territory and includes fishing villages along the coast.

-The Utría National Natural Park is a national park in the Chocó Department of Colombia.
-It contains diverse flora and fauna in a lush, mountainous rain forest environment with some of the highest rainfall in the world, at up to 10,000 mm (390 in) annually.
+Utría National Natural Park is located in the Pacific/Chocó Natural Region of Colombia.
+It contains diverse flora and fauna in a lush, mountainous rainforest environment with some of the highest rainfall in the world, at up to 10,000 mm (390 in) annually.

-The Utría National Natural Park was created in 1987.
-It has an area of 54,380 ha (134,400 acres) including the protected marine and land areas.
+Utría National Natural Park was created in 1987.
+It has an area of 54,380 ha (134,400 acres) including protected marine and land areas.
 Elevations range from 0 to 1,400 m (0 to 4,593 ft) above sea level.
 The park covers part of the Baudó mountains.
-The Condoto, Condotico and Valle rivers and the Mundúquera stream originate in the park.
+The Condoto, Condotico, and Valle rivers and the Mundúquera stream originate in the park.

 The climate is warm and humid, with mean temperatures from 23 to 30 °C (73 to 86 °F).
 The average annual temperature at sea level is 28 °C (82 °F).
 There is rain on over 300 days each year, with the highest rainfall amounts occurring in October and the least in February.

 There are coral reefs along the shore that contain 11 of the 16 species of coral recorded in the Pacific region.
 About 81 species of mollusks have been reported, including the Eastern Pacific giant conch (Lobatus galeatus) and ark clams of the genus Anadara which provide food to the local communities.
 There are also over 180 species of fish ranging from tiny goby fish to the huge whale shark (Rhincodon typus).